 It is the same with outdoor books now.

 If someone wants a gear review, a how-to article or comparisons between one type of gear versus another, a person looks online.
 The source could be an online magazine, an article or even some specialized forum, but more often than not, the information is sought via a Google search.
-And the information is often updated frequently.
+And the information is regularly updated.

-A web page is brought up, the information is read and the answer is (sometimes) found.
+A web page is brought up, you read the information, and the answer is (sometimes) found.

 There is still a niche for outdoor books.
 From well-known outdoor people, there is a built-in audience to purchase the person’s advice.
 And, of course, there are perennial favorites that are thought of as excellent reference works that sell well year after year.
 Sometimes it is just more convenient to pick up a book and have all the pertinent information in one book (or, more telling, an e-book) rather than spend a lot of time hunting down things via search engines.